 Customer relationship management

-Satisfying customers does not stop at providing excellent service.
+Customer relationships extend beyond delivering excellent service.
 CRM SaaS applications help businesses manage client contacts, track customer journeys, and analyze customer data.
-Below are a few CRM SaaS examples.

 5. Salesforce